Kalamoulah/Kalamoulah/README.md

 # Hi My name is *Moussa* 👋

-## I'm a junior web & mobile devlopper
+## I'm a junior web & mobile developper

 welcome in my world:
 - 🔭 I’m currently working on new *project*...
 - 🌱 I’m currently learning *amazind things*...
 - 💬 Ask me about *what you want*...
-- 📫 How to reach me: *email, linkedIN, tweeter*...
+- 📫 How to reach me: *email, linkedIn, tweeter*...
 - ⚡ Fun fact: *Soccer, PlayStation(fifa, call of duty)*...

 ### Langages & Tools: